 - Demos tend to be tightly controlled in that they follow a script.
 The script makes the application look much more fluid and fully featured than it actually will be when implemented.

-- The same bullet point above applies for technology resources.
-They are needed to ask questions related to how the software actually works under the covers, how it loads and updates data, makes decisions, etc.
+- The same bullet point above applies to technology resources.
+They are needed to ask questions related to how the software works under the covers, how it loads and updates data, makes decisions, etc.